bioperl/bioperl.github.io/howtos/Feature-Annotation.md

     tagname : comment
       annotation value: Comment: REVIEWED REFSEQ: This record has been curated by NCBI staff.
 The reference sequence was derived from X65882.1.
 Summary: NDP is the genetic locus identified as harboring mutations that result in Norrie disease. tagname : reference
-      annotation value: Reference: The molecular biology of Norrie\'s disease tagname : date_changed
+      annotation value: Reference: The molecular biology of Norrie's disease tagname : date_changed
       annotation value: Value: 31-OCT-2000